ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   If you used the round() method instead of the floor() method, the numbers 1 and 10 would be chosen around half of the number of times that 2-9 would be chosen.
         *   Anything between 1.5 and 1.999 would get rounded up to 2, and anything between 9 and 9.5 would be rounded down to 9.
         *   Using the floor() method ensures that the number is always rounded down to the neaerest integer, and you can then add 1 to ensure the number is between 1 and 10.
+*   Creating an Instance of the Date Object
+    -   In order to work with dates, you create an instance of the date object.
+You can then specify the time and date that you want it to represent.
+    -   To create a date object, use the Date() object constructor.
+The syntax is the same for creating any object with a constructor function.
+You can use it to create more than one Date object.
+    -   By default, when you create a date object it will hold today's date and the current time.
+If you want it to store another date, you must explicitly specify the date and time you want it to hold.
+        *   let today = new Date();
+    -   You can think of the above as creating a variable called today that holds a number.
+This is because in JS, dates are stored as a number: specifically the number of milliseconds since midnight on january 1, 1970.
+    -   Note that the current date/time is determined by the computer's clock.
+If the user is in a different time zone than you, their day may start earlier or later than yours.
+Also, if the internal clock on their computer has the wrong date or time, the Date object could reflect this by holding the wrong date.
+    -   The Date() object constructor tells the JS interpreter that this variable is a date, and this in turn allows you to use the Date object's methods to set and retrieve dates and times from this Date object.
+    -   You can set the date and/or time using any of the following formats or methods shown on the right.
+        *   examples;
+        *   let dob = new Date(1996, 11, 26, 15, 45, 55);
+        *   let dob = new Date('Dec 26, 1996 15:45:55');
+        *   let dob = new Date(1996, 11, 26);